4 Foods and Herbs for Winter Wellness

 Garlic

-Garlic is a very stimulating late winter food that has some powerful properties.
+Garlic is a highly stimulating late-winter food with powerful properties.
 In both Traditional Chinese Medicine and Ayurveda, garlic is considered energetically heating and pungent.
 It is said to tonify yang, enhance Qi circulation, and resolve dampness and phlegm.
-Garlic is also a powerful antibacterial medicine – in Chinese Medicine we say it “expels wind” and treats “wind-cold” – essentially it’s a great food for the common cold.
-Be careful not to overdo garlic though, as it is very strong, and can be aggravating if you have excess heat or aggression.
+Garlic is also a powerful antibacterial medicine.
+In Chinese Medicine, we say it “expels wind” and treats “wind-cold.”
+Essentially, it’s an excellent food for the common cold.
+Be careful not to overdo garlic, though, as it is powerful and can be aggravating if you have excess heat or aggression.

 There are so many ways to use garlic in your food!
 You could start with some of these salad dressings.